-Since the watch is military-inspired, it comes with a 24-hour time on the inner circle, and with moderate size (40mm case) to stay convenient on the wrist in any occasion.
+Since the watch is military-inspired, it comes with a 24-hour time on the inner circle, and with moderate size (40mm case) to stay convenient on the wrist on any occasion.

-One of the unique features missing from many other watches is the fully spelled day window at 12 o’clock.
+One of the unique features missing from many other watches is the fully spelt day window at 12 o’clock.
 Along with the date, they make up a distinctive aesthetic addition that sums up the attention to detail put into this Hamilton watch.